 “I. . . .”
 Llarimar seemed at a loss for words.

 “They should have seen,” Lightsong said, letting his voice grow bitter.
 “They should have seen the truth about me.
 An idiot.
 Not a God, but a scribe.
-A foolish little scribe who was allowed to play divine for a few years.
+A foolish little scribe who was allowed to play divinity for a few years.
 A coward.”

 “You’re no coward,” Llarimar said.